 Related post: How to Start a Money-Making Blog

 I’m not just talking about being able to write while you’re overlooking the ocean or late at night when the kids go to bed.
 That flexibility is a dream that everyone hopes for (which, for the record, you can totally achieve as a writer).
 As a stay-at-home mom, flexibility is more of a requirement than a dream.
 Writing can happen during the 10 minutes of overlap between your baby’s nap and your toddler’s nap.
 It can happen during the 20 minutes that your toddler discovers a new trick that his car can do.
 When my son was a newborn, he only wanted to sleep in my arms…so I literally started my blog from my phone.
 I would just quietly type away with my thumb while he was snoozing.
 Writing is one of the few outlets that doesn’t require a lot of setup, accessories, or gadgets.
 It really truly can be done anywhere, anytime…and for as few minutes as you can spare.
+I got my friend into freelancing and she loved it so much she started to take full advantage of the flexibility and travelled with her child to different places to write about them, she ended up going to the Crowne Plaza Times Square Manhattan, Caesars Palace Las Vegas, lots of places!
+It was a great bonding experience for her and her young child.

 Related post: How to Make Money Creating Gift Guides